Waterways to Resilience

 Sisira Rajapakse (PhD), Department of Environmental Management, Rajarata University of Sri Lanka

-I am Sisira Rajapakse (PhD), currently serving as a Senior Lecturer in the Department of Environmental Management at Rajarata University of Sri Lanka.
-I graduated with First Class Honors in B.A.
-(Hons) in Environmental Management and subsequently earned an MSc in Environmental Economics from Sri Lanka.
-I completed my PhD at the Sustainability Research Institute, School of Earth and Environment, University of Leeds, UK, where I was awarded the Commonwealth Scholarship.
-My doctoral thesis, was titled ‘Economic Valuation of Water Service Improvements in the North Central Province of Sri.
-Additionally, I had the opportunity to study at the Department of Environmental Science at Aarhus University, Denmark, as a visiting research scholar.
+Sisira Rajapakse (PhD), Senior Lecturer in the Department of Environmental Management at Rajarata University of Sri Lanka.
+Graduated with First Class Honors in B.A.
+(Hons) in Environmental Management and subsequently an MSc in Environmental Economics from Sri Lanka.
+He completed his PhD at the Sustainability Research Institute, School of Earth and Environment, University of Leeds, UK, where he was awarded the Commonwealth Scholarship.
+His doctoral thesis, was titled ‘Economic Valuation of Water Service Improvements in the North Central Province of Sri Lanka.
+Additionally, he had the opportunity to study at the Department of Environmental Science at Aarhus University, Denmark, as a visiting research scholar.

-At both national and international levels, I have been actively involved in and managed various research projects, collaborating closely with policy-making bodies and international organizations.
-I specialize in Environmental Economics, with my teaching and research focusing primarily on environmental valuation, environmental policy analysis, environmental accounting, sustainable financing, Nature-Based Solutions (NbS), environmental impact assessments, and cost-benefit analyses.
+At both national and international levels, he has been actively involved in and managed various research projects, collaborating closely with policy-making bodies and international organisations.
+He specialises in Environmental Economics, with teaching and research focusing primarily on environmental valuation, environmental policy analysis, environmental accounting, sustainable financing, Nature-based Solutions (NbS), environmental impact assessments, and cost-benefit analyses.